litson/Seedjs/README.md

  <script data-seed="/path/to/file.js"></script>
  <script>
-    Seed.scan(); // Then 'path/to/file.js' can be preferred loaded.
+    // Then 'path/to/file.js' can be preferred loaded.Another one 'path/to/file.css' will not be used twitce.
+    Seed.scan();
  </script>

 ```